ShizukaDonaghue/luve/README.md

 The Log-in link is available from the Account menu in the navbar for users who are not logged in already.
 Returning users can enter their details here to log in to avail of all the features.
 Once logged in, a success message is displayed to notify the user, and the user is redirected to the Home page.

-This page contains a link to reset password.
+This page contains a link to reset the password.
 Users can reset their password from here if required.
 Once they complete the form, they will receive an email with a link to reset their password.

 ### Log Out Page